-- the representations and warranties of KKR in the merger agreement being true and correct both when made and at and as of the date of the closing of the merger, subject to certain standards, including materiality and material adverse effect qualifications, as described under "The Merger Agreement-Conditions to Consummation of the Merger" beginning on page 118 of this proxy statement/prospectus; - each of KKR, Fund Holdings and Merger Sub having performed in all material respects, all obligations required to be performed by it under the merger agreement at or before the closing; - there not having occurred any events that, individually or in the aggregate, constitute a material adverse effect with respect to KKR since the date of the merger agreement; and - the receipt of an officer's certificate executed by an executive officer of KKR certifying that the three preceding conditions have been satisfied.
+- the representations and warranties of KKR in the merger agreement being true and correct both when made and at and as of the date of the closing of the merger, subject to certain standards, including materiality and material adverse effect qualifications, as described under "The Merger Agreement-Conditions to Consummation of the Merger" beginning on page 134 of this proxy statement/prospectus; - each of KKR, Fund Holdings and Merger Sub having performed in all material respects, all obligations required to be performed by it under the merger agreement at or before the closing; - there not having occurred any events that, individually or in the aggregate, constitute a material adverse effect with respect to KKR since the date of the merger agreement; and - the receipt of an officer's certificate executed by an executive officer of KKR certifying that the three preceding conditions have been satisfied.

-Regulatory Approvals and Clearances Required for the Merger (See page 113)
+Regulatory Approvals and Clearances Required for the Merger (See page 100)

 Consummation of the merger is subject to the expiration or termination of the waiting period under the HSR Act applicable to the merger.
-See "Special Factors-Regulatory Approvals and Clearances Required for the Merger" beginning on page 113 of this proxy statement/prospectus.
+On February 20, 2014, KKR and KFN each filed a notification and report form under the HSR Act with the Antitrust Division of the Department of Justice, which is referred to in this proxy statement/prospectus as the Antitrust Division, and the Federal Trade Commission, which is referred to in this proxy statement/prospectus as the FTC.
+On March 6, 2014, the FTC granted early termination of the waiting period under the HSR Act.
+See "Special Factors-Regulatory Approvals and Clearances Required for the Merger" beginning on page 100 of this proxy statement/prospectus.

-No Solicitation by KFN of Alternative Proposals (See page 121)
+No Solicitation by KFN of Alternative Proposals (See page 137)